intel/ai-reference-models/k8s/language_modeling/tensorflow/bert_large/training/fp32/README.md

 ##### Multi-node training output

-Viewing the log output of the <package name> MPIJob is done by viewing the logs of the launcher pod.
+Viewing the log output of the bert-large-fp32-training-k8s.tar.gz MPIJob is done by viewing the logs of the launcher pod.
 The launcher pod aggregrates output from the workerpods.
 This pod is found by filtering the list of pods for the name 'launcher'